 Brewing Science Certificate programs prepare students for entry-level positions in large-scale or craft-scale facilities.
 Individuals who have recently graduated with a Certificate in Brewing Science are qualified for many different positions.
 Some of the typical entry-level jobs with associate-level training are listed below.

 The salary an employee can earn will depend upon several factors such as qualifications, skills, and experience.
-Unfortunately, the Bureau of Labor Statistics doesn’t collect detailed statistics on these job profiles.
-However, Payscale has the current data we used.
+Unfortunately, the Bureau of Labor Statistics (BLS) doesn’t collect detailed statistics on these job profiles.
+However, online salary reporting platforms, like PayScale and ZipRecruiter, have current salary data we used.

 Brewer Technician